JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.studyJsonInput`

-The JSON input you entered in the study's properties.
+The study input data you entered in the study properties.
 This is `{}` if the field was left empty.

 ### `jatos.studyLength`